williamtong/TILDA_defect_classification/README.md

 3. They are successively doubled to 8x2<sup>n</sup> or 16x2<sup>n</sup> in the following blocks.
 4. After batch normalization, a 0.1 dropout layer is applied.
 5. Each block ends with a 2x2 maxpooling layer.

-The final output block is quite generic.
+6. The final output block is quite generic.
 The size of the fully connected layer is ¼ of the number of conv. filters in the last conv. block.
 The softmax layer becomes a signmoid layer when the number of classes = 2.
+7. A evaluation data set (~10%) was used as the evaluation data set to monitor the progress of the model for _early stopping_.
+8. We employed the [Adams optimizer](https://www.geeksforgeeks.org/adam-optimizer), which adapts the learning rates for each feature by incorporating both momentum and the first and second moments of the gradient.

 <p><img src='./TILDA-defect-classific/images/model_results/CNN_diagram.png' width="1000"><p>